Neosperience/shipper/README.md

 - When creating an [app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) for shipper, only the permissions `repository:read` and `repository:write` are needed.
 - The author string MUST be in the `John Doe <john.doe@example.com>` format or the commit will fail.
 - Bitbucket cloud integration only works with Bitbucket cloud, Bitbucket server has completely different APIs.

+### Azure DevOps

+- When creating a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) for shipper, only the "Code (Read & write)" permission is needed.

 ## Contributing